acceldata-io/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     prudent to use this authentication method only on localhost (not over the network) or over an encrypted connection.

+* *DigestAuthenticationProvider.digestAlg* :
+    (Java system property: **zookeeper.DigestAuthenticationProvider.digestAlg**)
+     **New in 3.7.0:**
+    Set ACL digest algorithm.
+The default value is: `SHA1` which will be deprecated in the future for security issues.
+    Set this property the same value in all the servers.

+    - How to support other more algorithms?
+        - modify the `java.security` configuration file under `$JAVA_HOME/jre/lib/security/java.security` by specifying:
+             `security.provider.<n>=<provider class name>`.

+             ```
+             For example:
+             set zookeeper.DigestAuthenticationProvider.digestAlg=RipeMD160
+             security.provider.3=org.bouncycastle.jce.provider.BouncyCastleProvider
+             ```

+        - copy the jar file to `$JAVA_HOME/jre/lib/ext/`.

+             ```
+             For example:
+             copy bcprov-jdk18on-1.60.jar to $JAVA_HOME/jre/lib/ext/
+             ```

+    - How to migrate from one digest algorithm to another?
+        - 1. Regenerate `superDigest` when migrating to new algorithm.
+        - 2. `SetAcl` for a znode which already had a digest auth of old algorithm.

 * *X509AuthenticationProvider.superUser* :
     (Java system property: **zookeeper.X509AuthenticationProvider.superUser**)